colombeen/AdminByRequest/README.md

 ## ToDo

 - This module has only just been created and could contain alot of bugs, so create an issue if you have any problems.
-- I'm still questionning if the connection info should be stored on the local computer or not so that you don't need to set it up everytime you load the module.
-If I do change my mind and add support to store the config locally, I'll at least add some type of encryption to increase the security a little bit.
+- Write functions to store config locally.
 - I still need to create Pester tests.
-I've tried to add pipeline support to the best of my knowledge but I haven't tested everything yet...
-- I still have to create/complete 2 functions to cover every possible API function.
-These updates will come soon.
+- I've tried to add pipeline support to the best of my knowledge but I haven't tested everything yet...